Skip to main content

 Example: upgrade values.yaml from 8.8 to 8.9

-This section shows a complete before-and-after example of a Helm values.yaml migrated from Camunda 8.8 to 8.9.
+This section shows a before-and-after example of a Helm values.yaml migrated from Camunda 8.8 to 8.9, covering the most common upgrade scenarios.

 View example values files